Currently in: 🇰🇷 (South Korea)

 – Why did Stalin create more than 400 gulags in Siberia?

 – Why did he send there more than 18 million people, and who were these people?
 Were they really criminals?
 Or were they innocent people?
 What was the idea behind the plan of bringing these people to Siberia?
 Was it another ethnical cleansing?
 Or was there another reason?
-The answers to all these questions will soon be on our website…
+You can find the answers to all these questions on our article about the Gulags in Siberia…

 May 2019 (Kyrgyzstan-Kazakhstan)